turingschool-examples/frontend-mod-1-prework/day_1/questions.md

 ## What is the character you would use to indicate comments in a JavaScript file?

 For a single line comment: two backslashes.
-For a multi-line comment, or one with code directly following on the line,  a backslash followed by an asterisk to open the comment and an asterisk followed by a backslash to close.
+For a multi-line comment, or one with code directly following on the same line, use a backslash followed by an asterisk to open the comment and an asterisk followed by a backslash to close.

 ## Explain the difference between an integer and a floating-point number?